OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

     select="utils:convertStyleAttributeToHTMLTags(SourceXML/updatedFields/Property/Repro-space-Steps)" />
 </Object-space-Text>
 ```
 From DOORS UI, only the following formatting is supported.
-Hence, OpsHub Integration Manager will convert the following formatting present in style attribute to HTML tags:
+Hence, <code class="expression">space.vars.SITENAME</code> will convert the following formatting present in style attribute to HTML tags:
 - **Bold**
 - **Italic**
 - **Underline**